Policy and Advocacy

 - Maintaining financial and political support for the HIV response

-- Ensuring continued progress on HIV post 2015, when the Millennium Development Goals end
+- Ensuring continued progress on HIV in the Sustainable Development Goals (SDG)

 - Strengthening community systems